Self-Replicating Milling Machine

 I modeled the entire assembly in SolidWorks.
 This allowed me not only to easily develop part drawings (which there were a lot of – 41 unique manufactured parts, and almost 100 manufactured parts total), but also to check for interference between parts, and ensure manufacturability.
 Especially because of the bolted connections into the hollow steel sections used in the frame, manufacturability was a major concern with this project: either the connections had to accessible through the open ends of the frame sections, or internal captive nuts had to be used.
 The complete Solidworks model (2011 edition) is attached below in a zip archive; if you need different file formats, contact me.

 Beyond the chatter problem, the current iteration of this machine still has a number of design problems that need to be addressed.
 The first is self-replicability.
 Although there are theoretically only 2 parts on the machine that are too large to be created in its work volume, self-replication would realistically be an extremely difficult task for the machine, with lots of set-up time required per part.
 The second is cost.
 Excluding the cost of assorted tooling (roughly $200) and shipping, the total cost for materials of this machine came to almost $1,200 – not nearly cost-competitive with existing alternatives.
 Both of these problems could be addressed through redesign of certain components or systems within the machine: I’ve discussed this further in my final report, available below.
-If you have any ideas regarding possible redesigns for the machine, please let me know – I’m intending to keep working on this project, and would appreciate the input.
+While development on this project has stopped for now, please get in touch if you’re interested in this project, or in self-replicating machines and similar technology – I hope to pursue research in this area further in the future.

 More images of the machine: